zarmory/http-noah/README.rst

 ``http_noah.sync_client`` and ``async_client``.
 This is where it stops though - behind the name these are still ``requests`` / ``aiohttp`` error classes if you want to dig deeper.

-One useful thing that http_noah does for you is making sure to log HTTP body when error occurs.
+One useful thing that http_noah does for you is making sure to log HTTP body when the error occurs.
-This is usually small but vital piece of information to help you understand what's going on.
+This is usually a small but vital piece of information to help you understand what's going on.
 Sadly enough, it requires quite a bit of tinkering to dig this info out.
-Just one example is that calling aiohttp's response object ``raise_for_status()`` method will actually return underlying HTTP connection back to the pool depriving you from reading the error body.
+Just one example is that calling aiohttp's response object ``raise_for_status()`` method will actually return the underlying HTTP connection back to the pool depriving you of reading the error body.

 Again, http_noah will log HTTP (error) body when it encounters HTTP errors.